Bank of England: The Brokers' Exchange in the Bank

-In the late 18th and early 19th century, prior to the establishment of the London Stock Exchange, the Rotunda in the Bank of England was used as a trading floor 'where stock-brokers, stock-jobbers, and other persons, meet for the purpose of transacting business in public funds'.
+In the late 18th and early 19th century, prior to the establishment of the London Stock Exchange, the Rotunda in the Bank of England was used as a trading floor 'where stockbrokers, stockjobbers, and other persons, meet for the purpose of transacting business in public funds'.
 Branching off from the Rotunda were 'offices appropriated to the management of each particular stock' containing books listing every individual's registered interest in the fund.
 The use of the Rotunda for trading ceased in 1838, but it continued to be used for the cashing of fundholders' dividend warrants.

 Conflicts and credit crises

 Satirical cartoon protesting against the introduction of paper money, by James Gillray, 1797.
 The "Old Lady of Threadneedle St" (the bank personified) is ravished by William Pitt the Younger.

 The credit crisis of 1772 has been described as the first modern banking crisis faced by the Bank of England.
 The whole City of London was in uproar when Alexander Fordyce was declared bankrupt.
 In August 1773, the Bank of England assisted the EIC with a loan.
 The strain upon the reserves of the Bank of England was not eased until towards the end of the year.

 During the American War of Independence, business for the bank was so good that George Washington remained a shareholder throughout the period.

 By the bank's charter renewal in 1781, it was also the bankers' bank – keeping enough gold to pay its notes on demand until 26 February 1797 when war had so diminished gold reserves that – following an invasion scare caused by the Battle of Fishguard days earlier – the government prohibited the bank from paying out in gold by the passing of the bank Restriction Act 1797.
 This prohibition lasted until 1821.

 In 1798, during the French Revolutionary Wars, a Corps of bank Volunteers was formed (of between 450 and 500 men) to defend the bank in the event of an invasion.
 It was disbanded in 1802, but promptly re-formed the following year at the start of the Napoleonic Wars.
 Its soldiers were trained, in the event of an invasion, to remove the gold and silver from the vaults to a remote location, along with the banknote printing presses and certain important records.
 An armoury was provided on site at Threadneedle Street for their arms and accoutrements.
 The Corps was finally disbanded in 1814.